PandoraSuite/pandora-core/DEVELOPMENT.md

 ## :lock: Security

-**Pandora Core** handles authentication and quota validation.
-If you discover a vulnerability, please refer to [`SECURITY.md`](./SECURITY.md) for secure disclosure instructions.
+If you discover a security vulnerability, **do not open an issue or PR**.
+Instead, please follow the secure disclosure process described in [`SECURITY.md`](./SECURITY.md).

 ## :handshake: Thanks